riceissa/issarice.com/wiki/linking-effectively.md

 - referrer masking
 - when to use footnotes, when to use links, when to use parentheses
 - From LW boring advice: "Never post a web link that requires a reader to click on it to find out if they want to click on it."
+- semantic web: links with meanings

+Links often emphasize text on a page.
+So consider the sentence “Stopping X shouldn’t be a high priority.”
+It would be natural to hyperlink this to something that argues this point like so: “Stopping X [shouldn’t be a high priority].”
+This gets the emphasis right.
+But now what if we wanted the following nuanced alternative?

+“I don’t think stopping X should be a high priority.”
+Then consider the straightforward hyperlink translation:

+“I don’t think stopping X [should be a high priority].”
+Ah, but now someone quickly scanning the article might now accidentally interpret that stopping X should be a high priority!!
+Instead we want something
+like:

+“I [don’t think stopping X should be a high priority].”
+Or:

+“I don’t think stopping X should be a [high priority].”

+A general rule is, you should always image how a page would look if you removed all the hyperlinks.
+So this means using words like “here” for linking should be discouraged.